hotdaamn/asuswrt-merlin-wiki/How-to-Direct-Traffic-over-VPN-and-Drop-connections-if-VPN-goes-down.md

 5. This will log you into your router.
 There will be two folder trees.
 On the right is your routers folder tree.
 6. In the router folder tree, you need to go up to the root folder, where you will see the jffs folder under the root.
 7. double click on the JFFS Folder then double click the Scripts Folder.
-8. Navigate on the left folder tree and find the 2 scripts you created.
-Drag the openvpn-event and the firewall-start files in this folder (/jffs/scripts).
+8. Navigate on the left folder tree and find the scripts you created.
+Drag the openvpn-event to the this folder (/jffs/scripts). test script and then copy firewall-start file
-9. Once the files are copied, right click > Properties > Change Octal to 0777 (Do this for each file)
+9. Once the file is copied, right click > Properties > Change Octal to 0777
 10. Close WinSCP.
 11. Reboot Router.

 ##Final Notes##

+I have tried these scripts on AC66,68 and 87 routers and the way work fine.

+First copy the openvpn-event script and make sure it works before you copy the next firewall-start script over to the router.
+If you experience any problems change the sleep time from +/- intervals of 1.
+Make sure you reboot each time you make a change and be sure to test if it works properly.
+Once the first script loads and works you are ready to copy the second script firewall-start to the router.
+As you did with the previous script increase or decrease the sleep time by intervals of 1 and reboot until both scripts work properly.
+From my experience I have noticed that with firmware updates you may have to tweak the sleep times to make these scripts work properly.
+Generally an addition of 1 second on each script will do the trick.

 If all worked well you should have all devices connecting to local ISP and the selected devices will pass through the VPN.
 Use [ipchicken](http://www.ipchicken.com) to check the IP address of your devices making sure that the devices that are on the VPN show the VPN address and the Devices that are not on the VPN should show your ISP address.